Learn something new every day More Info... by email

 Net operating profit refers to the amount of money that a company has earned after the cost of goods sold and operating expenses have been deducted.
 This is used to see whether a company is making more than it spends or is operating at a loss.
 Net profit also is referred to as "the bottom line," because it is usually shown at the bottom of an income statement.

-Net operating profit is important because it measures a company's profitability and how well its management is growing that profitability.
+This measurement of profit is important because it measures a company's profitability and how well its management is growing that profitability.
 Profitability simply refers to the company's ability to earn a profit.
 Expenses outside the company's own operations, such as investments in other firms and start-up costs, are not included in the equation for calculating net profit.
 This is so that it can serve as a true measure of a company's long-term profitability without deducting one-time expenses.

 There are several reasons for examining the net operating profit of a company.
 Businessmen who wish to invest in the company will learn about the management's skill in growing its profitability simply by looking at the bottom line.
 If the company's revenues exceed its operating and goods expenses, this speaks well for the future and longevity of the company.